 IRAs come in two flavors – traditional and Roth.
 Both provide tax breaks, but the choice lies in the timing.
 Traditional IRA contributions you make are both state and federal tax deductible in the year they are made.
 Later withdrawals are taxed at ordinary income rates, and come at a time when you’ll likely be in a lower tax bracket.

-Roth IRAs don’t get a tax break for deductions, but future growth is usually tax-free.
+Roth IRAs don’t get a tax break for deductions.
 So it’s a matter of timing when you wish to benefit from the tax break.
 Traditional IRAs avoid taxes when you deposit your money.
-Roth IRAs benefit you later, you when you withdraw funds in retirement.
+Roth IRAs benefit you later, when you withdraw funds in retirement.

 You can use any investment vehicle you prefer (stocks, mutual funds, bonds, etc) to grow the funds held in your IRA.

 - $6,000 age 49 and below, Traditional or Roth IRA

 - $7,000 age 50+, Traditional or Roth IRA

 - Can be established under a Certificate of Deposit or Insured Money Management Account

 - Contributions are usually tax deductible